-On November 17, 2020, Judge Margaret B. Seymour of the U.S. District Court for the District of South Carolina denied Deloitte & Touche’s motion to dismiss in this consolidated federal securities class action in which Plaintiffs allege that Deloitte breached its duties as SCANA’s external auditor under Sections 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.
+On August 7, 2023, Judge Donald C. Coggins, Jr. of the U.S. District Court for the District of South Carolina denied Deloitte’s motion to dismiss and re-affirmed International Brotherhood of Electrical Workers Local 98 Pension Fund’s role as Lead Plaintiff in this consolidated securities class action in which Plaintiffs allege that Deloitte breached its duties as SCANA’s external auditor under Sections 10(b) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder.

-On February 18, 2020, Senior Judge Margaret B. Seymour for the United States District Court of South Carolina appointed Cohen Milstein’s client, International Brotherhood of Electrical Workers Local 98 Pension Fund, as Lead Plaintiff and Cohen Milstein as sole Lead Counsel.
+- On February 18, 2020, the court appointed Cohen Milstein’s client, International Brotherhood of Electrical Workers Local 98 Pension Fund, as Lead Plaintiff and Cohen Milstein as sole Lead Counsel.

 Deloitte has been SCANA’s external auditor for over 70 years.